 - Can you make the content relatable enough without a Qbank to remember it out of context for questions on the real exam?

 - How much time can you invest in preparing, and how much time will you invest?

 - How much money can you invest in this tool?

 - Are you using this Qbank as your only exam preparation tool?
 Are you using it to supplement a live course, self-study, or another Qbank?

 As you answer these questions, consider the many options available to you along the spectrum of your investment of time and money, such as the following:

-- Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period.
-As a side benefit, you typically get to stay at a nice hotel with great food in a fun city.
+- Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period (when there’s not a global pandemic).
+As a side benefit, you get to focus on studying with little distraction.
 Check out the American Academy of Pediatrics (AAP) PREP®:EM course.

 - AAP PREP® E-Med questions, which you might access free of charge if you are a resident.